 Quick Note About the Rating System

-This year the ratings are changing.
-Five stars will mean less here, but will not hurt an author when a review is published elsewhere.
-The top rating will be a 6.
-One extra star for the book that is brilliant in writing and story telling, whether a middle grade novel or a picture book.
+To help those books that really shine, but not take away from other great books, here on KLR 5-Stars will mean less, but will not hurt an author when a review is published elsewhere.
+The top rating will be 6-Stars.
+One extra star for the book that is brilliant in writing and storytelling and/or illustration, whether a middle grade novel or a picture book.
 The system will stand as is, and the sixth star will be added.
-Getting a six will actually mean something.
-There will be more about this later.

 - How Amazon’s Addressing the Problem of Fake Book Reviews (thebookstop.wordpress.com)